dzsoker023/Factorio-Access/fa-info-for-contributors.md

 ### Config change files

 The mod has a number of ".ini" files in the folder named `config_changes`.
 These files define which game settings are changed by the Factorio Access launcher during game configuration.
-There are multiple files for backwards compatibility between mod releases.
+There are multiple files to allow for existing players to only get the new changes when they update while not clobering any customisations.
+If you want to change a setting between releases, it should go into a new file, that way players that are up to date with all the previous suggestions will recieve the new setting.
+If you want to update a setting that was already changed, it should still go in a new file, and ideally that setting wold be deleted from the old file that set it.
+That way new players don't have to have that setting changed twice which would be annoying if they're doing it interactively.
+Removal of settings is the only substantial change that should be made to old files, but comments can be updated anytime.
+All new setting changes for a particular release can go into one new file and the first two letters of that file should start with the next alphabetical options ie. AG_whatever.ini follows AF_something_or_other.ini and BA_wow_the_two_letters_was_a_good_idea.ini follows AZ_another_non_descript_name.ini.

 ### Locale files